 - By Business Size/Stage: As far as niches go, when people do niche by this dimension, you’ll see people typically lean toward the “lower” end of things by focusing on small businesses or startups, but a lot of people will go bigger and more mature after they’ve grown some as a freelancer and want to push their earnings by offering more complex work to clients who might have deeper pockets or more settled needs.

 - By Business Type: Do you want to serve businesses that work with businesses, or businesses that work with consumers?
+Are you aiming to help non-profits or maybe land government contracts?
 This is definitely an optional dimension, but it’s an important one to understand if you want to do the best work possible for your clients, but also maximize your income.
 Read this post to learn more.

 - By Location: Some people freelance locally and it works for them.
 I don’t since I want to remain location-independent and maximize earning from higher paying locations (like parts of Cali and NY.)
 You might love working with local lawyers or designing for companies from Accra to Detroit.
 Do what works for you, just know that some skills and personality types are better suited to focusing locally (i.e. extroverts might want to meet in person more, so limiting location might be a good idea.)